Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core I: purely atomic bending

-Note that $l'$ consists of countably many geodesic arcs that come from the intersection of $\tilde P'$ with support planes.
-We map $\tilde P'$ to the standard upper half plane so that $p$ is the origin, $l$ is a half circle to the left of the imaginary axis, and $l'$ is a piecewise geodesic above $l$ (see Figure~\ref{fig:core_slice}).
-If $l'$ consists of infinitely many geodesic segments, then by discreteness of orbit of the supporting planes, the radii of the half circles of these geodesic segments tend to zero.
+As mentioned after the proof of Proposition~\ref{prop: atomic_support_flat}, when $\mathcal{L}_m=\varnothing$, the $\Gamma$-orbit of every support plane is discrete, since the corresponding plane in the manifold is closed (for the relation between closed orbits and discreteness, see \cite[\S2]{MMO1}).
+If $l'$ consists of infinitely many geodesic segments, then by the discreteness of the orbit of the supporting planes, the radii of the half circles of these geodesic segments tend to zero.
 On the other hand, these half circles all lie to the left of the imaginary axis, for otherwise $p$ is contained in the domain of discontinuity.
 But this is impossible, as then $l'$ would eventually lie below $l$. \end{proof} In the language we introduced, this means that every asymptotic plane is shadowed by a support plane when the bending lamination is purely atomic.
 If the support plane intersects the convex core boundary in a simple closed geodesic, Proposition~\ref{prop: atomic_horocycle_geodesic} implies that the closure of the asymptotic plane is the union of itself and the support plane.
 If the support plane intersects the convex core boundary in a flat piece, we have \begin{prop} Let $\mathcal{L}_m=\varnothing$.
-Suppose $C\subset\overline{\Omega_+}$ and $C\cap\Lambda=p$.
+Suppose $C\subset\overline{\Omega_+}$ and $C\cap\Lambda=p$, where $p$ is not a parabolic fixed point.
 Suppose furthermore that $C$ is contained in the closed disk $D$ bounded by $C'$, a boundary circle of a flat piece.
-Then $\overline{\Gamma\cdot C}=\cup_{\gamma\in\Gamma}\mathcal{H}(\gamma D)$. \end{prop} Here $\mathcal{H}(D):=\cup_{p\in\Lambda\cap D}\{C:C\text{ tangent to $\partial D$ at $p$ and $C\subset\overline{D}$}\}\subset\mathcal{C}$ for any open or closed disk $D$ contained in $\overline{\Omega_+}$.
+Then $\overline{\Gamma\cdot C}=\cup_{\gamma\in\Gamma}\mathcal{H}(\gamma D)$. \end{prop} Here $\mathcal{H}(D):=\cup_{p\in\Lambda\cap D}\{C_0:C_0\text{ tangent to $\partial D$ at $p$ and $C_0\subset\overline{D}$}\}\subset\mathcal{C}$ for any open or closed disk $D$ contained in $\overline{\Omega_+}$.